Increase the Value of Raw Hunting Land: Learn From Dan Perez’s Story

 Improving the Habitat

-When Perez purchased the first chunk of Big Buck Acres, there was only one 30-acre field planted in bromegrass.
-Perez could have replanted the entire field in corn or soybeans.
-That’s often a landowner’s first reaction (put as much food on it as possible) when they have a piece of tillable land, but Perez decided to study the lay of the land and how deer were using it before planting anything.
+When I first purchased Big Buck Acres, there was only one 30-acre field planted in bromegrass.
+I could have replanted the entire field in corn or soybeans.
+That’s often a landowner’s first reaction (put as much food on it as possible) when they have a piece of tillable land, but I decided to study the lay of the land and how deer were using it before planting anything.
 There’s no way around this step.
 Deer movement will tell you what you need to know to be effective.

 These days, the internet serves up a wealth of information on food plots and companies, like Whitetail Institute, walk you through the process.
 Offering deer a consistent food source has never been easier.
 When looking at a piece of raw land that you want to turn into a trophy buck paradise, don’t agonize if it doesn’t have established food plots.
 With the right mix of tillable land and timber, you can groom the land to hold and grow big bucks with food and sanctuaries.

 With food marked off his checklist, I then turned my attention to cover.
 Deer sanctuaries mean a lot of things to different landowners.
-To Perez, it means a place where a deer will never hear, smell or see him unless he needs to enter the area to recover a deer.
+To me, it means a place where a deer will never hear, smell or see a human unless we need to enter the area to recover a deer.

-“On my property, I do not cut wood, run my 4-wheelers, shoot a gun, setup a 3D target range, hike or bike or do any of those things,” said Perez.
-“I don’t mushroom hunt and I don’t shed hunt.
+On my property, I do not cut wood, run my 4-wheelers, shoot a gun, setup a 3D target range, hike or bike or do any of those things.
+I don’t mushroom or shed hunt.
 It takes a lot of discipline, but I use my land to grow big bucks and we do it.
-The only thing that makes success possible is to have a sanctuary that really means sanctuary.”
+The only thing that makes success possible is to have a sanctuary that really means sanctuary.

 What Land Buyers can Learn From Perez’s Story